Guo Mo: Service under Li Ju

 In 317, Li Ju was attacked by the Han general Liu Chang (劉暢).
 Guo sent his younger brother, Guo Zhi (郭芝), to help him but by the time he arrived, Li had already routed the enemy.
 Nonetheless, Li ordered Guo Zhi to pursue the fleeing enemies during the night.
 Zhi did so and captured many soldiers before returning.
 Later that year, Guo raided Hedong Commandery with the former Han general Zhao Gu (趙固), who had surrendered Luoyang to Li Ju.
 The pair took in thousands of refugees in Sili, although a huge number were killed by pursuing Han forces.
 The following year, Guo Mo and Guo Song camped at Luorui (洛汭, in modern-day Luonan County, Shaanxi) to reinforce Zhao Gu.

-In 320, the Han-Zhao commanders guarding Luoyang, Yin An (洛汭), Song Shi (宋始), Song Shu (宋恕), and Zhao Shen (趙愼) all decided to surrender to Later Zhao (Han-Zhao breakaway state formed by Shi Le in 319).
+In 320, the Han-Zhao commanders guarding Luoyang, Yin An (尹安), Song Shi (宋始), Song Shu (宋恕), and Zhao Shen (趙愼) all decided to surrender to Later Zhao (Note: Han-Zhao breakaway state formed by Shi Le in 319).
 Shi Le sent Shi Sheng to receive them, but the generals changed their minds and surrendered to Li Ju instead.
 Guo Mo quickly reinforced Luoyang, so Sheng only captured Song Shi's army before retreating north.
 The people of Henan fled to Li Ju, and Luoyang was practically emptied.

 In 324, Shi Sheng attacked Guo Song but was defeated.
 In response, his brother Shi Cong led a surprise attack on Guo Mo.
-Guo was afraid when he realized he could not overcome Shi Cong and wanted to surrender to Liu Yao (now Emperor of Han-Zhao).
+Guo was afraid when he realized he could not overcome Shi Cong and wanted to surrender to Liu Yao (Note: now Emperor of Han-Zhao).
 Guo sent Zheng Xiong (鄭雄) to discuss this idea with Li Ju, but Li sternly turned it down.
 Shi Sheng camped at Luoyang and plundered Henan, continuously defeating Li Ju and Guo Mo.
 As food supply in Li Ju's army were beginning to run low, Guo asked Li once more to align themselves with Liu Yao, and Li finally agreed.
 Liu Yao accepted their submission, but the reinforcements he sent led by Liu Yue (劉岳) were defeated by Shi Hu.
 Guo was once again routed by Shi Sheng, causing Guo to abandon his post and secretly make his escape to Jiankang.
-Li Ju eventually found out of Guo's desertion and became furious.
+Li Ju eventually knew of Guo's desertion and became furious.
 Guo Song pursued him and managed to catch up with him at Xiangcheng.
 Desperate, Guo Mo left his wife and children before going on the run again.